-Do You Really Need Studio Monitors to Mix?
-(Answered)
+Do You Really Need Studio Monitors to Mix?: Unveiling the Truth

 Let's face it; home studio gear is expensive.
 So if we don't need something, it's best not to buy it.
 So do you really need studio monitors?